MetaRelayer/master/backend/README.md

    # Edit the .env file and add your relay wallet's private key, contract address, and rpc settings.
    ```

-## Configuration
+## .env Configuration

-The relayer can be configured using environment variables:
+The relayer can be configured using environment variables in .env file use all.

 - **Testnet RPC endpoint**: `https://testnet-rpc.monad.xyz/`
 - **CONTRACT_ADDRESS**: Address of the Gasless NFT contract